Speek-App/Speek/doc/protocol.md

 Unless otherwise noted, these conventions and definitions are used for the protocol and this document:

-  * *Peer* refers to either Ricochet instance on a connection
+  * *Peer* refers to either Speek instance on a connection
   * *Recipient* refers to the peer which received the message
   * Channels encode data using [protocol buffers][protobuf], with one protobuf message per packet